Explore Factors for Planned Produce Purchases vs. Impulse Buys

 Provoke Insights explores customer perceptions and strategizes for effective ways to implement dynamic pricing in restaurants.

-Some noteworthy insights include:
+Some noteworthy insights from the research study include:

 • Dynamic pricing refers to the practice of adjusting menu prices based on various factors such as demand, time of day, or level of patronage.